Top 5 Udemy Alternatives For Students To Learn In-Demand Skills

 They no longer care about the little guy

-The other big shift that happened at Udemy was moving from their main marketplace for individuals to B2B.
+The other big shift that happened at Udemy was moving from their main marketplace or providing training for individuals, to B2B customers instead.

 instructor course sales growth not supported